 The vision

-We are a nonprofit youth swim team seeking to bring the Mueller community together through the joy of swimming.
+We are a nonprofit youth swim team bringing the Mueller community together through the joy of swimming.
 This inclusive team offers swimmers of all skill levels the opportunity to:

 Learn proper and safe swim skills for lifelong fitness